Harsh-Kathiriya/floorplan/README.md

 [![Live Demo](https://img.shields.io/badge/demo-online-green.svg)](https://floorplan-nu.vercel.app/)

 An interactive web-based floor plan editor that allows users to upload, edit, and customize floor plans with various tools and features.
+I built this to help the departments at my University.

 ## 🌟 Features